 Our teaching and learning is underpinned by the educational philosophy of Paulo Freire.
-Extra-curricular accreditation and short CPD courses are also available through the Institute of Leadership and Management and opportunities for further training and development on offer through our collaboration with the internationally recognised Freire Institute.
+Extra-curricular accreditation and short CPD courses are also available through the ILM and opportunities for further training and development on offer through our collaboration with the internationally recognised Freire Institute.

 CVCL aims to engage, empower and enable everyone who comes into contact with our work in local, national and international settings.